Luq-Code/Luq-Code/README.md

-Assalamualaikum and Hi guys
+Assalamualaikum and Hi guys🙌

-I currently start to learn coding, So I started learn code from freeCodeCamp's website and also learn C programming.
+I currently start to learn coding, So I started learn code from freeCodeCamp's website and also learn C programming.😋